Harrington Beach State Park

 This 0.8-mile trail parallels the park’s north beach until the point where it turns inland to catch of glimpse of Quarry Lake.
 The trail then meanders back towards the lake and the south picnic area.
 Pets are allowed but must be on a leash 8 feet or shorter.

-Quarry Lake hiking trail
+Quarry Lake trail

 A 1-mile hiking trail that circles Quarry Lake.
 The deep, serene waters of the 26-acre lake are surrounded by limestone ledges lined with white cedar trees.
 This trail is one of the highlights of the park.
 The trail is accessible for people with disabilities.
 Pets are allowed but must be on a leash 8 feet or shorter.
 Bikes are not allowed on the Quarry Lake Trail.

 Service Road trail